Scarborough Uke Jam

 Founded in October 2013 and inspired by the world-famous Corktown Ukulele Jam.
 A fun, low-pressure environment where you can play and sing with a group of like-minded uke enthusiasts.
 All skill levels welcome!

-We meet (nearly) every Monday from 7:30 pm to 9:30ish upstairs at The Olde Stone Cottage Pub (3750 Kingston Rd. at the corner of Scarborough Golf Club Rd.).
+We meet certain Mondays from 7:45 pm to 9:15ish upstairs at The Olde Stone Cottage Pub (3750 Kingston Rd. at the corner of Scarborough Golf Club Rd.).
+Check the calendar to confirm when we are at the bar.
 Arrive early to get a good seat and a beverage!
-Admission is $5.

 Picture